EJB3, Stateful Firewalls, and Connection Timeouts with Payara

 The Problem

-Our system uses remote EJB3 calls between two Payara instances, communicating over a network with a stateful firewall in between.
+Part of our system uses remote EJB3 calls between two Payara instances, communicating over a network with a stateful firewall in between.
 After the firewall vendor change, we started seeing EJB3 calls hang indefinitely if the connection had been idle for some time.
-Once the hang occurred, it would eventually trigger client-side timeouts, retries, and application instability.
+This would appear to hang indefinitely, or at least until the ORB response timeout setting was hit (this is not configured by default though, and may not be a fast timeout depending on your workload).
+This in turn can tie up threads and make it difficult to track down the root cause of where the system pressure is coming from.

 Here’s a simple view of the setup:

-- Listing connections on both sides would show the connections still being there
+- Listing connections on both sides would show connections existing on our EJB3 ports

 Eventually, it became clear - the stateful firewall was silently dropping idle TCP connections after a timeout, but neither side (Payara nor the OS TCP stack) was detecting the loss.